evidentlyai/evidently/README.md

 You can choose other Presets and individual Metrics, including LLM evaluations for text data.

 ### Option 3: ML monitoring dashboard
 > This launches a demo project in the Evidently UI.
-Check complete tutorials for [Self-hosting](https://docs.evidentlyai.com/get-started/tutorial-monitoring) or [Evidently Cloud](https://docs.evidentlyai.com/get-started/tutorial-cloud).
+Check tutorials for [Self-hosting](https://docs.evidentlyai.com/tutorials-and-examples/tutorial-monitoring) or [Evidently Cloud](https://docs.evidentlyai.com/tutorials-and-examples/tutorial-cloud).

 Recommended step: create a virtual environment and activate it.
 ```